 Fresh and simple, this easy pasta recipe is loaded with Mediterranean flavour, and makes the perfect meal both kids and grown-ups will love.

 When Italian Caprese Was Created

-The caprese salad, one of the simplest and most appreciated dishes of the summer, is the queen of the Italian tables on summertime.
+Caprese salad, one of the simplest and most appreciated dishes of the summer, is the queen of the Italian tables in summertime.

 A compendium of Italian flavours that sums up, with extreme simplicity, all the goodness of Italian taste.